neetjn/riot-view-router/README.md

   <a r-sref="about">About Page</a>
 </sometag>
 ```

-`r-sref` can be used with both complete routes and state names.

 Both route and query string variables can also be accessed directly via the target tag with opts.
 Take for example navigating to the url `.../!#/profile/john?views=1` with the route pattern `/profile/:username`.